Technologicat/unpythonic/README.md

 Roughly, a [symbol](https://stackoverflow.com/questions/8846628/what-exactly-is-a-symbol-in-lisp-scheme) is a guaranteed-[interned](https://en.wikipedia.org/wiki/String_interning) string.

-A [gensym](http://clhs.lisp.se/Body/f_gensym.htm) is a guaranteed-unique string, which is useful as a nonce value.
+A [gensym](http://clhs.lisp.se/Body/f_gensym.htm) is a guaranteed-*unique* string, which is useful as a nonce value.
 It's similar to the pythonic idiom `nonce = object()`, but with a nice repr, and object-identity-preserving pickle support.

 ```python
 from unpythonic import sym  # lispy symbol